So great to meet you!

 As a certified yoga teacher, in February 2018 I completed my 200-hour certified YTT with The New School of Yogic Arts in Brookline, MA.
 I’ve also had the immense joy of attending trainings on the Trauma Center’s Trauma-Sensitive Yoga (TC-TSY); completing a Yin Yoga certification led by Emily Peterson RYT 500; and intensive workshops addressing yoga as therapy for depression and anxiety with Kate Graham, LMHC, C-IAYT.
-These trainings have influenced my asana offerings, and I enjoy teaching Hatha, Vinyasa, and Yin style classes.
-I also have extensive experience teaching meditation as well, through breathwork or guided visualizations.
+These trainings have influenced my asana offerings, and I enjoy teaching Yin, Restorative, Hatha, and Vinyasa yoga classes.
+I also have extensive experience teaching meditation as well, through breath-work or guided visualizations.

 Through inspirational topics on my podcast and blog, you'll find guidance to support you along your personal wellness journey and increase insight into your self + soul.
 You'll hear engaging interviews with brilliant folks dominating the health and wellness worlds, and learn ways to live a more whole, ethical, and nontoxic lifestyle.

 I'm so excited for our journey together, and I'm here to assist you in the best way that I can.

 Feel free to leave a comment, subscribe to the podcast, send me a message, and follow me on social media.

 I can't wait to connect with you!

 Licensure and certifications:

 LMHC in the state of Massachusetts.
 Obtained December 2013.
 License #8708

 Yin Yoga certification with Emily Peterson, Coolidge Yoga, Brookline, MA.
 Completed November 2018